souch/SMP/README.md

 - select main music directory
 - quick jump with letter in the right (like in contact)
 - Shake to go to next song
-- button that disable/enable screensaver
+- button that disable/enable lockscreen
 - zoom make letter (and button) bigger or smaller
-- speak the title
+- speak the title ?
 - cursor for volume ? ( half/full?)
 - swipe to go to list of song <-> song details
-- mp3 tag editor
+- mp3 tag editor ?
-- help + infobulle
+- help + infobulle ?

 ### Credits

 Lot's of time saved thanks to Sue Smith's [tutorials on creating a Music Player on Android](http://code.tutsplus.com/tutorials/create-a-music-player-on-android-project-setup--mobile-22764).

 Use some icons done by Daniele De Santis (Creative Commons (Attribution 3.0 Unported)), found on iconfinder.com.

+### Developer

+Compiled with Android Studio.
+Robotium non regression tests are available in the androidTest folder.

 ### License